($1,366) Cost to ship a car from Los Angeles, CA to St. Paul, MN

 The best Los Angeles to St. Paul car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Los Angeles to St. Paul:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Los Angeles to St. Paul:

 - Best for Real-Time Tracking: Nexus Auto Transport